 AASHUDNA

-Registered DOGS NSW Breeder of Miniature Smooth Dachshunds
+Registered DOGS NSW Breeder of Miniature Dachshunds

 Progressive Retinal Atrophy, more commonly known as PRA, is a general term for a group of diseases causing degeneration of the retina, leading to a loss of vision.
 One form of this disorder is known as cord1-PRA, which stands for cone-rod dystrophy-PRA.
 Cord1-PRA is a genetic disorder associated with a recessive mutation in the RPGRIP1 gene, which codes for an important photoreceptor protein in the eye.
 Like many forms of PRA, cord1-PRA is breed specific, and is known to occur in Miniature Dachshunds, Poodles and English Springer Spaniels.